panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-08-27_ESS-Weekly.md

 ## Updates
 Over the summer Thomas participated in multiple meetings with PaNOSC and ExPANDS partners that indicated much interest in using the platform.
 Peter has communicated with Sebastian (PhD student from University of Bucharest) wrt.
 Moodle <-> Jupyter intercommunication.
 Another meeting including Lotti scheduled for Friday.
-Fredrik from SWAP included in talks on Moodle etc.
+Fredrik from SWAP included in talks on Moodle etc. Common WP4,5,8 PostDoc recruitment waiting for approval.

 ### Daily operation ###